grip-on-software/data-gathering/README.md

     checked out to.
 May contain a formatter parameter `{}` which is replaced by the project's quality dashboard name; otherwise it is appended automatically.
 The path does not include the filename.
+  - `compression` (`$HISTORY_COMPRESSION`): The compression extension to use for the file.
+This may be added to the filename if it was not provided, and determines the file opening method.
   - `filename` (`HISTORY_FILENAME`): The file name of the history file to use.
+  - `delete` (`$HISTORY_DELETE`): Whether to delete a local clone of the repository containing the history file before a shallow fetch/clone.
+    This option may need to be enabled for Git older than 1.9 which does not fully support shallow fetches due to which file updates are not available.
 - gitlab (used by `init_gitlab.py`): Research GitLab instance where archived repositories can be stored.
   - `url` (`$GITLAB_URL`): Base URL of the GitLab instance.